A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway

 \subsection{Demand-responsive strategy}

 There are plenty of studies facilitating the demand-responsive (re)scheduling for general railway system, including urban rail and intercity railway.
 Table \ref{Tab-review-DR} summarizes the state-of-art demand-responsive (re)scheduling approaches accounting for the required data, passengers' mobility, objectives, supplying capacities and solution methods.
 In demand-responsive strategies, the satisfaction of passenger demand, in-station waiting time, and crowdedness are crucial factors to address the consequence due to the imbalance between demand and supply, such as surging demand, overcrowded station, and lack of rolling stock.
-Numerous approaches have been researched to improve demand satisfaction in regular operating conditions and manage headways during abnormal demand conditions.
-However, a few research focuses on demand propagation and the allocation of limited rolling stock in the post-disruption scenario.
-In such conditions, a complete network blockage resulting in the reduced number of rolling stock and heavy delay which leads to stranded passengers and overcrowded stations.
-Meanwhile, most studies assume that in-station passengers are potential demand and do not consider the possibility of passengers giving up the trip due to heavy time delay, neglecting the dynamic demand reduction.
+Numerous approaches have been researched to improve demand satisfaction in regular operating conditions and manage headway during abnormal demand conditions.
+However, little research focuses on demand propagation and the allocation of limited rolling stock in the post-disruption scenario.
+In such conditions, a complete network blockage often results in a significantly reduced number of available rolling stock, causing significant delays.
+This situation then leads to stranded passengers and overcrowded stations.
+However, in most studies, the static number of in-station passengers is assumed to be the demand waiting for the service, while the reduction of passenger quantity due to their independent leaving is not considered.

 In the intercity railway system, OD demand and seat reservation data adhering to the timetable are typically used to evaluate the necessity of dispatching a train at a given time.
-Many studies consider dynamic passenger flow, including passenger demand and route split, while rescheduling the timetable to cater to the original timetable and high-demand trains and cancelling trains with lower demand.
+Many studies consider dynamic passenger flow, including passenger demand and route split, while rescheduling the timetable to cater for the original timetable and high-demand trains and cancelling trains with lower demand.
 However, passengers' independent behavior can cause bias in demand estimation.
 Due to a lack of real-time demand data, model-based methods are used to simulate passenger mobility during disruption.
 The cancellation and deviation between the rescheduled and original timetable serve as important indicators in evaluating the effectiveness of rescheduling methods, while the feasibility and convenience of demand recomposition and passenger reassignment captures the passengers' profit on the alternative lines.